EUDAT-Training/B2SHARE-Training/api/B_Request_and_Metadata_Reference_Guide.md

 Request access to data in a record* | POST | `/api/records/<record_id>/accessrequests` | | Send a request to get access to restricted data in a record, requires specific JSON data object with information, see [Special requests](10_Special_requests.md#send-a-request-to-get-access-to-restricted-data-in-a-record) for more information

 * requires authentication using your access token.
+** requires site administrator priviledges and authentication using your access token.

 ### Request methodology in Python
 Each request by default needs at least one parameter, the URL pointing to the object of which the information is requested.
 In addition, several optional parameters can be added providing for example authentication information, request header and verification.